biobankinguk/biobankinguk/src/Submissions/README.md

 - An HTTP API for accepting and managing data in bulk
 - An Authentication service and token provider used to authorise use of the API (to be deprecated)
+- Two Worker processes:
     - A scheduled Expiry task which runs on a schedule and expires stale uncommitted submissions
     - A background Processing task which performs validation and persistence of accepted submissions
         - this is not performed by the API directly due to the time it can take to process large submissions

-Currently the supporting tasks are available for Azure Functions v3, but other implementations may be considered.
+Currently the Workers are available for Azure Functions v3, but other implementations may be considered.